LDTI-UON/learning_tools_integration/README.md

 * Follow the instructions at the above link.
 * The extension_hooks directory will soon be moved to a new repository as this is where most of the LMS specific code is housed.
 This is where you can build specific extensions to suit your LMS.

-#Tools available for Blackboard Learn as extension hooks#
+##Tools available for Blackboard Learn as extension hooks##

-* Secure Resource Delivery
+#User and Group Import#
+*Allows manual and automated import of Users and/or Groups using CSV or with secure authentication to Blackboard Learns Gradebook JSON export REST URI.*

+#Blackboard Rubrics#
+*Allows import of rubric ZIP archives exported from Blackboard learn, provides tags for viewing the Rubrics.
+These can be used with the Peer Assessment plugin below.*

+#Secure Resource Delivery#

-* This extension provides tags to allow the setup of randomly assigned question and answer resources to students.
+*This extension provides tags to allow the setup of randomly assigned question and answer resources to students.
 A link is placed in Blackboard for the question and the solution.
 The solution can then be released via an adaptive release rule at the Instructor's discretion.*

-#Tools available as Expression Engine Plugins#
+#Tools available as ExpressionEngine(EE) Plugins#

 * [Peer Review Module](https://bitbucket.org/sijpkes/lti-peer-assessment)
-*This add-on is in constant development as I get more interest from academics here at UoN.
+*This EE plugin is in constant development as I get more interest from academics here at UoN.
 Pull this one from BitBucket via the above link.*

 ### Contribution guidelines ###